 KLS strives to eliminate the causes of poverty and mitigate its effects by helping individuals achieve and maintain self-sufficiency and family supporting employment.

-KLS served more than 25,000 individuals in all 105 counties last year through eleven legal services, two mediation and four employment training offices located across the state.
+KLS served more than 25,000 individuals in all 105 counties last year through two mediation offices, one employment training site and eleven legal services offices located across the state.

 Kansas Legal Services - 2011 Kansas Legal Needs Study